codess-aus/PL-900/Core_components.md

 **Common Data Model (CDM)** The CDM is a standard and extensible collection of schemas, including entities, attributes and relationships that represent business concepts and activities with well-defined semantics.
 It consists of a set of standardized, extensible data schemas published by Microsoft and partners that facilitate data interoperability.

+### Microsoft Dataverse

+Dataverse is used to store and manage data used by business applications.
+The data is stored within a set of entities.
+Dataverse uses the CDM to provide a set of standardized entities used by your applications.

+### Dynamics 365 Business Central.

+This is an end-to-end solution for finance, sales, services, and operations for small and mid-sized companies.

+### Business process flow
+This is a type of Power Automate flow that configures a set of steps to be followed by users, resulting in a standard business process.
+For example, you might need a business process flow to handle customer service requests similarly.
+You should use a **business process flow** to ensure that users input data and perform tasks in a specific order.
+In a business process flow you can define a set of stages and steps to be followed and what information a user needs to insert in order to advance to the next process step.

 ### Model Driven Apps

 You can validate data and show error messages, set column values, enable or disable columns, and create business recommendations when pu are developing a model-driven app.
 You can use all actions available in business rules when you are developing a model-driven app.